Nithyashree-2022/DSA-Programs-in-C/README.md

 #C Programs
-Common DSA programs in C language useful to learn the subject as well as clear lab and theory tests!
+Common DSA programs in C language
 All the programs work successfully on the standard gcc compiler